awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

    + Contains between 3 and 28 characters
    + Contains only lowercase letters a\-z, the numbers 0\-9, and the hyphen \(\-\)

+1. If you want to use a custom endpoint rather than the standard one of `https://search-mydomain-1a2a3a4a5a6a7a8a9a0a9a8a7a.us-east-1.es.amazonaws.com` , choose Enable custom endpoint\.
+Then provide a name and certificate\.
+For more information, see [Creating a Custom Endpoint](es-customendpoint.md)\.

 1. For **Availability Zones**, choose **1\-AZ**, **2\-AZ**, or **3\-AZ**\.
 For more information, see [Configuring a Multi\-AZ Domain](es-managedomains-multiaz.md)\.

 1. For **Instance type**, choose an instance type for the data nodes\.
 For more information, see [Supported Instance Types](aes-supported-instance-types.md)\.